-There's the oh-so-popular BBQ chicken (and for good reason), so why not use the same technique and make BBQ salmon, too?
-Turns out that grilling salmon with some BBQ sauce is super delicious, quick and oh so easy.
-It's ready in about 20 minutes, so it's perfect for a quick weeknight dinner or a fancier Sunday supper.
+Let's make grilled BBQ Salmon using the same technique as the oh-so-popular BBQ chicken!
+Grilling salmon and basting with BBQ sauce is super delicious, quick and oh-so easy.
+It's ready in just about 20 minutes, so it's perfect for a quick weeknight dinner or a fancier Sunday supper.

 Grilling the fresh salmon and brushing on some sweet and tangy BBQ sauce results in a flavor explosion that is going to make your taste buds super happy.
 The sugars in the sauce start to caramelize and create a fantastic glaze.

 Now let's fire up the grill and scroll on down to the recipe for how to make BBQ grilled salmon.
 Just be sure to make extra, as it's even delicious served cold for lunch the next day with a salad and some BBQ vinaigrette.

 To Marinate (or Not)?

 Marinating the salmon before it hits the grill is totally optional.
 Using just a little of your favorite dry spice rub will add some extra flavor and help form a crust on the fish.
 Marinating in BBQ sauce will add a little flavor, but it will also burn pretty easily, so I will usually skip marinating with a sugary BBQ sauce.